muratk3n/thirdwave/en/tweets/2019/week39.md

 (slowdown is already a sure thing), Trump loses.
 Warren or someone else other than Biden wins.

-I dont think "they" want Biden.
+I dont think "they" want Biden (guy is senile).
 MSM hasn't caught on yet.

 *2019-9-25 19:53:2*